Lust for Love (2014 film)

 Lust for Love is a 2014 independent romantic comedy film written and directed by Anton King.
 The narrative follows the story of Astor (Fran Kranz) as he attempts to win back his childhood dream-girl Mila (Beau Garrett) after a short courtship precipitated by a drunken rescue by seeking the advice of her former best friend Cali (Dichen Lachman).

 Plot

 Astor, a zoology major, has dreamed of being with Mila since childhood.
 One night, after drunken revelry on his birthday, he brings her home to care for her.
 One thing leads to another, and a brief awkward courtship begins.
 Having idolized her for so long, and being an incurable romantic, the courtship ends as abruptly as it begins.
 Still obsessed with Mila, he turns to her close friend Cali, recently un-friended for reasons unknown for advice, tips, pointers, and direction.
 This leads him in unexpected directions.

 Cast

-Lust for Love features a host of alumni from Joss Whedon's TV series Dollhouse.
+Lust for Love features, along with a few other actors, a host of alumni from Joss Whedon's TV series Dollhouse.